brettcoppolo/PedalBuildingStuff/Illustrations/README.md

-# Component Illustrations - Pedal Hardware
+# Component Illustrations - Illustrations

-Hardware illustrations that I find helpful when designing graphics for pedal enclosures.
+Illustrations that I find helpful when designing graphics for pedal enclosures.

 All of the illustrations I've shared in the Graphics folder are of my own creation.
 You're welcome to use them for personal-use, but commercial use is prohibited.
 Thanks for understanding!